quaxalber/bluetooth_2_hid/README.md

 ### 7.4.
 There are occansional Bluetooth disconnects on Pi Zero 2

-Please check that you're not usig full-size metal case or cover.
+Please check that you're not using full-size metal case or cover.
 These are known to reduce Bluetooth connectivity range.
-If so, try to place your client device clother to the RPi.
+If so, try to place your client device clother to the Pi Zero 2.

-Also, please check that you're use proper power source for your device (as in [7.1 section]()).
-Raspberry Pi is known to have connectivity issues when underpowered.
+Also, please check that you're use proper power source for your device (as specified in [7.1.
+The Pi keeps rebooting](#71-the-pi-keeps-rebooting-or-crashes-randomly)).

 ### 7.5.
 There are occansional Wi-Fi disconnects on Pi Zero 2

-There's a known issue with fresh Bookworm images on Raspberry Pi 2.
-Sometimes the device does not respond to incoming network requests sent via Wi-Fi.
+There's a known issue with fresh Bookworm images.
+Sometimes the device does not respond to incoming Wi-Fi network requests.

 For this issue, try to disable power_save mode for the wlan0 as suggested [here](https://forums.raspberrypi.com/viewtopic.php?p=2024045&sid=41607aa3904668e8120e9188a29c474c#p2024045).